-A key novelty of our analysis is that the wealth distribution can influence how tax policy affects the aggregate economy.
-Our model features an iso-elastic utility function on leisure.
-It turns out that the elasticity of intertemporal substitution for leisure determines whether the wealth distribution influences the effects of labor income tax on the aggregate economy.
-If this elasticity is equal to unity, then the wealth distribution does not influence the effects of labor income tax, which are the same as in a representative-household model.
-However, if this elasticity is not equal to unity, then the wealth distribution influences the effects of labor income tax by changing the dispersion of consumption across heterogeneous households.
-Specifically, poor (rich) households experience a reduction (rise) in their consumption share, which by itself increases (decreases) their labor supply for a given tax rate.
-Whether total labor increases or decreases depends on the elasticity of intertemporal substitution for leisure.
+We obtain the following results.
+If the elasticity of intertemporal substitution for leisure is equal to one, the wealth distribution does not influence the effects of labor income tax, which are the same as in a representative-household model.
+If the elasticity is not equal to one, instead, the wealth distribution influences the effects of the labor income tax by changing the dispersion of consumption across heterogeneous households.
+Specifically, relatively poor households experience a reduction in their consumption share and therefore increase their labor supply for a given tax rate.
+Relatively rich households, in contrast, experience an increase in their consumption share and therefore reduce their labor supply for a given tax rate.

-When the elasticity of intertemporal substitution for leisure is greater than unity, the change in the dispersion of consumption amplifies the usual negative effect of labor income tax on aggregate employment.
-Interestingly, when the elasticity of intertemporal substitution for leisure is less than unity, the change in the dispersion of consumption gives rise to a novel positive effect of labor income tax on aggregate employment, in addition to the usual negative effect.
-As a result, when the degree of wealth inequality is sufficiently high, the overall effect of labor income tax on aggregate employment can surprisingly become positive due to poor households increasing labor supply.
+This difference in behavior has important consequences.
+When the elasticity of intertemporal substitution for leisure is greater than one, the change in the dispersion of consumption amplifies the usual negative effect of labor income taxation on aggregate employment.
+When the elasticity of intertemporal substitution for leisure is less than one, instead, the change in the dispersion of consumption gives rise to a novel positive effect of labor income taxation on the employment of the relatively poor households in addition to the usual negative effect on the employment of the relatively rich households.
+As a result, when the degree of wealth inequality is sufficiently high, the overall effect of the labor income tax on aggregate employment can surprisingly become positive due to the relatively poor households increasing their labor supply by more than the rich households decreasing their labor supply.